microsoft/Low-Code/website/blog/2023-lcf/2023-02-22/01-acs-sms-bot.md

 ## Background

-It is no secret that Large Language Models (LLM) like ChatGPT have been all the rage in the last couple of months.
-These conversational models offer seamless and intuitive interfaces for users to interact with, enabling them to easily ask questions or complete tasks.
-The Azure Communication Services team provides developers with the low code tools to integrate these conversational entities with communication channel.

-As a follow up to our  [last blog](https://techcommunity.microsoft.com/t5/azure-communication-services/build-a-conversational-sms-bot-with-azure-communication-services/ba-p/3739568), today we want to showcase the ability build a similar SMS conversational bot using Power Automate connectors.
-The bot will be called Anton and will act as a personal trainer at Contoso Gym.
+In our [last blog](https://techcommunity.microsoft.com/t5/azure-communication-services/build-a-conversational-sms-bot-with-azure-communication-services/ba-p/3739568), we walked through the process of building an SMS conversational bot.
+Today we want to showcase a similar bot, but this time built completely on top of low code connectors for Power Automate.
+It is incredibly easy and exciting to leverage Azure Communication Services connectors in conjunction with Large Language Models (LLM) like ChatGPT to build a conversation bot.
+For this blog, we will be building Anton, a personal trainer bot for Contoso Gym.
 See the preview:

 ![Anton Preview](./01-anton_demo.gif)